birkheadc/bookkeeper/docs/README.md

   - frontend/.env

 - Replace all instances of `nextjsreacttemplate` in all files with the name of the new project.
+  - Be sure to replace *all* instances.
+VSCode search skips files listed in .gitignore by default!

 - Initialize the git repo if using git: `git init`